AndreiGam/echobackup/README.md

 # EchoBackup

-This bash script performs backup and transfer of a MariaDB database using FTP.
-It prompts the user for configuration values if they are missing and saves them to a configuration file for future use.
+This Bash script manages database backups by utilizing mariadb-dump for backup creation.
+The script encrypts the backup with AES-256, transfers it to a remote server via FTP, deletes backups older than 7 days, and supports AES decryption.

 ## Features
 - Prompt user for configuration values if they are missing.